 Set Current Location

-Located at Alt-Hermsdorf, this quaint little museum strives to preserve and protect the history of Hermsdorf.
-Previously home to a school, the museum now showcases exhibits pertaining to the rich history of this district.
-The museum is housed in a charming historic home, in which each room discusses different eras of the district's history.
-Rooms such as the hunting parlor and Biedermeier room allow visitors a glimpse into the lives of the bourgeois in 19th Century Germany.
+Located at Alt-Hermsdorf, this quaint museum strives to preserve and protect the history of Hermsdorf.
+Previously home to a school, the museum now showcases exhibits pertaining to the rich history of this district, with each room portraying different eras of Hermsdorf's past.

 Built on the site of Berlin's oldest church, the Nikolaikirche today is still the site of regular services, but also houses a museum highlighting its rich history, a tower which boasts some spectacular views, and fantastic acoustics, which are a boon when it hosts musical acts.
 This attraction is also worth a visit for its Medieval architecture and twin green spires.